 We book our accommodations more than a year in advance to ensure availability although we need to let go of unused rooms a month before the tour departs town.
 For this reason last min bookings are getting more challenging every year.
 To avoid disappointment please book your your at least 6 weeks before the tour departs.

 What is the best time to join a tour?

 Summer is short but awesome in Canada.
 Our tours generally start at the beginning of June and go till the middle of September.

 July and August are our busiest months.
-Early and late season discounts may be available.
+Early season discounts may be available.
 Please check out our 2018 Tour Dates page of our website to go to our online booking area where you will see a list of available tours and dates.